Associate Clinical Professor

 Harrison College of Pharmacy

 Mobile, AL 36688

-Emily McCoy, Pharm.D., BCACP is an Associate Clinical Professor in the Auburn University Harrison School of Pharmacy's Department of Pharmacy Practice and an Adjunct Assistant Professor in the Department of Internal Medicine at the University of South Alabama College of Medicine.
+Emily McCoy, Pharm.D., BCACP is an Associate Clinical Professor in the Auburn University Harrison College of Pharmacy's Department of Pharmacy Practice and an Adjunct Assistant Professor in the Department of Internal Medicine at the University of South Alabama College of Medicine.

 In addition to her faculty duties, Dr. McCoy serves as the Assistant Director of Student Affairs for the Mobile Campus.
 In this role, she coordinates various aspects of student life on the Mobile Campus.
 In partnership with the Mobile Campus Curricular Coordinator, she demonstrates a strong student-centered focus to ensure every student has unparalleled, world-class, and profound opportunities for personal,intellectual, and professional growth while a student at HSOP.